-Founded at the late, great Graduate Hospital in 1982 by Drs.
+The PD&MDC was founded at the late, great Graduate Hospital in 1982 by Drs.
 Howard Hurtig and Matthew Stern, and Nurse Gwyn Vernon, as a center to provide comprehensive care and education to patients and families, and to conduct clinical and basic research in collaboration with basic scientists at the University of Pennsylvania School of Medicine (now the Perelman SOM).
 After 15 years of steady and expanded growth of its fundamental mission, the PD&MDC moved in 1997 to the Penn Neurological Institute at Pennsylvania Hospital, where patient services and program development accelerated to achieve its current status as one of premier facilities of its kind in the US and a Parkinson Foundation Center of Excellence.
 PD&MDC is also a Huntington's Disease Society of America Center of Excellence, a Lewy Body Dementia Association Research Center of Excellence, a Multiple Systems Atrophy Coalition's Center of Excellence and a CurePSP Center of Care.

 The scope of the Center’s portfolio now includes the most advanced medical therapies provided by highly trained specialists, opportunities for patients and families to participate in clinical research, expert physical rehabilitation at the Dan Aaron Rehab Program, psychological counseling, and access to educational programs and a network of support groups.
 As a key division of the Perelman SOM’s Department of Neurology, the PD&MDC educates medical students, residents in Neurology and post-residency neurologists planning a specialized career in movement disorders.